jiricodes/nss-cloud/docs/report.md

 - may be considered for self-hosting somewhere and implementing e.g. WebRTC based audio/video chat

 ### 6.3 Infinite bandwidth
+- This should be less of a problem for personal use
 - TBC

 ### 6.4 Network is secure